MalekMansour/Killer-Invasion/Ideas.md

 3. Black market:

 4. Killer
--
+-  The more the player stays on the dark web, different individuals might start sending text messages to the player asking for favors or sending threats.
+-  Various outcomes will lead to the killer coming to the player's house to attack.
+-  Each killer will have a different model and a different voice.
+But they all will have the same attack mechanic.
 - The killers might appear in front of the door/outside the window/etc.
 - The player can use sound cues (e.g. footsteps in the garden) or visual cues (e.g. door peephole, window blinds) to detect nearby killers.
-- Players can hide in the closet, washroom, or under the bed.
+- Players can hide in the closet or under the bed.
-- Turn off all the lights before hiding.
+- Keeping all lights on = 100% Player Dies.
+3 Lights on = 60% Player Dies.
+2 Lights on = 10% Player Dies.
+1 Light on = 0% Player Dies, Killer takes a long time to leave (5-10 minutes).
+0 Lights on = 0% Player Dies, the killer will leave the house pretty quickly (around 2-3 minutes).

 5. Police:
 - Sound cues: police siren
 - If you hear police sirens but there is nothing outside the window --> Hallucination.
 If you hear police sirens and there are police cars outside the window --> The police are coming --> Log out of the dark web, turn off all the lights, and hide.